There’s nothing better than getting stuck into a good book, right? 🤓

 About the TfL Book Club

 The TfL Book Club is a monthly ebook subscription service.
-For just £4.99 per month (that can be cancelled at any time, but we’re sure you won’t want to leave! 😉), Book Club members will be given one credit which can be used on one of three titles every month. 📚
+For just £4.99 per month (you can cancel anytime, but we’re sure you won’t want to leave! 😉), Book Club members will be receive one credit to use on one of three titles every month. 📚

 As Book Club members, you will have access to your very own library page within the Book Club app that will hold all previous choices.
-You can also add other Hodder & Stoughton ebooks to your library using a special TfL discount which will be made available within the app.
+You can also add other Hodder & Stoughton ebooks to your library using a special TfL discount which is available within the app.
 Even if you choose to leave the club, your books will always be available online and offline.

 As well as receiving the ebooks themselves at a market-leading discount, you will get additional benefits to being part of the TfL Book Club, such as sneak peeks at upcoming books, competitions and discounts on other titles. 🥳

 Sound good?
-Then find out how to sign up and get lost in a book on the go!
+Find out how to sign up and lose yourself in a book on the go!
 Make sure to let us know what you think of the books by joining the conversation using #TfLBookClub.

 Hear from one of the first authors in the Book Club